-Which brings us to our next point.
-Once problems are seen, we need tools to track and monitor action.
+This brings us to our next point.
+Once problems are seen, we need tools to track and monitor activity.
 This can't be emphasized enough.
-If all you have is a system that flags or notifies that there is a problem, but there is no tool to track the response, the corrective action, and the follow up, then it's probably not going to give you the results you're looking for.
+If all you have is a system that flags or notifies you that there is a problem, but there is no tool to track the response, the corrective action, and the follow-up, then it's probably not going to give you the results you're looking for.

-Once again thanks to technology advances, especially in cloud computing, we can quickly disperse information and track the actions taken.
+Once again thanks to technological advances, especially in cloud computing, we can quickly disperse information and track the actions taken.

 Imagine if this was all done manually on paper.
 It couldn't be done!
 That's where lean manufacturing tools come in handy.

 It's also important to note that lean manufacturing tools must serve the people on the shop floor (make their jobs easier), not the reverse where people are serving the tool (cumbersome task).
-For these reasons many Lean manufacturing systems struggle to sustain over the long term.
+For these reasons, many lean manufacturing systems struggle to sustain themselves over the long term.

-We live in a time where Lean Manufacturing doesn't need to be overly complex and confusing (only understood by a select few).
-Today we have technology and tools that can help facilitate a common sense Lean Manufacturing System that everyone understands and can contribute too.
+We live in a time where lean manufacturing doesn't need to be overly complex and confusing (only understood by a select few).
+Today, we have technology and tools that can help facilitate a common sense lean manufacturing system that everyone understands and can contribute to.